- Minnesota Cities & The League

 Participate in the League's policy committees, and join your city colleagues for great discussion about municipal legislative issues.
 The League usually has more than 150 city officials participate each year in the four policy committees, which set the legislative policy for the League’s lobbying efforts.

-If you'd like to participate in one or more of our four policy committees next summer and fall, please contact Heather Cederholm or Laura Ziegler (see right).
+If you'd like to participate in one or more of our four policy committees next summer and fall, please contact Heather Corcoran or Laura Ziegler (see info at right).